rgaiacs/numfocus-2017-grant/body.md

 such as PyLadies,
 to apply for the workshop
 and we will select who will be trained.
-We will researve a number of seates to members of under-represented groups.
+We will reserve a number of seats to members of under-represented groups.

 ## Lessons Sprint